 RATTLE TALES is an evening of story-telling, held at the Brunswick in Brighton.
 The audience are encouraged to join in by asking questions at the end.
 Images are paired with short stories and displayed whilst each story is read.
-It is an entertaining evening I’d definitely recommend, and it’s good for writers wishing to gain experience of reading to a live audience.
+It is an entertaining evening, and excellent for writers wishing to gain experience of reading to a live audience.

 Collaboration October 2014

 I asked my friend and talented artist, Nina Lazarski, if she’d like to illustrate my flash fiction for the Rattle Tales reading.
 As there was little time to complete the task, I wasn’t sure if she’d want to take it on; however, her response was that she, ‘liked a challenge!’
 So, here is my story and her fantastic depiction of it:

 Amelia isn’t sure what it was she saw that day exactly, but it had wings and scales and claws.

 It was in the greenhouse, chomping on the tomatoes.
 It must have flown in through the windows that opened as it heated up inside.
 Her mum was at work and that left Colin.
 But he’d only try to squash it.
 He was precious over his tomatoes.